The Gold Award 2026

 Guest Judge: Jenny Watson

 Jenny Watson is one of Australia’s most significant contemporary artists whose conceptual painting practice spans more than four decades.
-In 2022, Watson was curated into the group exhibition Embodied Knowledge: Queensland Contemporary Art at Queensland Art Gallery with a group of 48 new paintings on proofs of the exhibition catalogue from her 2016 survey exhibition Chronicles at Griffith University Art Gallery, Brisbane.
-In 2019, Watson presented Jenny Watson: A Horses Tale with Vigo Gallery at Saatchi Gallery, London.
-In 2017, she presented a major survey exhibition, The Fabric of Fantasy, at the Museum of Contemporary Art, Sydney.
-This exhibition later went on tour to Heide Museum of Modern Art, Melbourne (2017-18).
-Watson has exhibited extensively in Australia and internationally since 1973, representing Australia at the 55th Venice Biennale in 1993.
+In 2022, Watson was in the group exhibition Embodied Knowledge: Queensland Contemporary Art at Queensland Art Gallery with a group of 48 new paintings on proofs of the exhibition catalogue from her 2016 survey exhibition Chronicles at Griffith University Art Gallery, Brisbane.
+(Biography courtesy of Roslyn Oxley9 Gallery)

 Image: Rosella Namok (b.
 1979) Old Gals Yarnin’ I-III 2023, acrylic on canvas, 225 x 90cm each.
 Rockhampton Museum of Art Collection.
 Winner of the Gold Award 2024.
 Gift of the Moya Gold Trust through Rockhampton Museum of Art Gift Fund 2024. © The artist and FireWorks Gallery, Brisbane